manuelkiessling/nodebeginner.org/content/_index.md

 Welcome to **The Node.js and React Beginner Book**.
 The aim of this book is to teach you everything you need to know to build full-blown web applications that are useful, reliable, and fast, using modern JavaScript features and tools.

 We will start with the basics and build on these step-by-step.
 Everything is explained in detail and taught at just the right pace, making sure that everything sticks and can be understood easily.
+At the end of the book, you will have built a simple yet complete Node.js HTTP web server that provides a JSON-based REST API, and a simple yet complete client-side React Single-Page Application that will make use of this API.
+Together, the Node.js API server and the React SPA will

 All you need to bring to the table is a basic understanding of programming in general.